susieshuai/cs5610-FridayNight/README.md

 - Backend %Shi Shuai

 Routing, links, and the basis of CRUD operations should be established.

-### Iteration 2
-**Division of labor**
-In the second week, we start on developing whatever CRUD module that will contain the main functionality of our application.
-We will have an API capable of executing GET and POST methods are necessary for our app's core functionality and making whatever MongoDB queries that are necessary.

-- Features %Cuiting Huang

-cart, login, register, profile

-- Features %Shi Shuai

-search, review, checkout

 ## Update & Progress
 ### CuitingHuang